Practical Training Courses

 PR 417 Pastoral Internship Practicum (3) Offered Summer.
 Prereq.: Junior or senior ministerial student and approval from the Church Ministries Coordinator.
 This practicum is 12 weeks long.
 Students receive practical training in the pastoral ministry by working with an experienced pastor in the field.

-PR 420 Youth Ministries Practicum (2) Offered Fall, Spring, and Summer.
+PR 420 Youth Ministries Practicum (2) Offered Fall, Spring.
 Prereq.: PR 312 and junior or senior youth ministries concentration or broad field.
 Students will be required to assist in a youth ministry.
 This practicum may be done at Campus Church or at an approved local church off campus.
 Special attention will be given to Bible instruction, organizing and administering youth activities, counseling young people, proper discipline, and teenage soulwinning.